 Whilst this isn’t the nicest subject to talk about, it is an important one for Maine Coon owners to consider if they are keen to stop their Maine Coon smelling.

 Maine Coon cats naturally produce a fishy, musky smell from their anal glands, which is not usually noticed by owners when the cat is fit and healthy.
-If a Maine Coon becomes excited or scared though, they might emit some unpleasant smells from their two anal glands (source).
+If a Maine Coon becomes excited or scared though, they might emit some unpleasant smells from their two anal glands (source 1).

-Another factor to consider, is that a Maine Coons anal glands can easily become infected.
-It is important that owners seeks immediately veterinary professional assistance if an infection is suspected, because the cats glands may leak or develop an abscess that causes a Maine Coons rear end to start smelling (source).
+Another factor to consider is that a Maine Coons anal glands can easily become infected.
+It is important that owners seek immediately veterinary professional assistance if an infection is suspected, because the cat’s glands may leak or develop an abscess that causes a Maine Coons rear end to start smelling (source 1).

 Signs of anal infection include: